pac-dev/notes/content/waveguides.md

 	_loop_cutoff get _tik get 0.03 tport butlp

 	# DC block
-	12 atone
+	30 atone

 	# fork feedback and output
-	dup 0 pset
+	dup 0 pset 100 buthp 100 buthp
 ```

 ## Controlling the Pitch

 The first model's pitch was simply determined by the delay length.
 You may have noticed that's not the case anymore: change the inner filter's frequency, and the pitch also changes.
-Why?
-Simply because digital filters are based on delay, so by introducing a filter, we're changing the total length of the cumulative delay line.
-In order to make the model produce the desired pitch, we need to establish the relationship between delay length, filter frequency, and pitch.
-Should be easy to produce an exact solution, right?
-Not really.
-Depending on the filter, the final pitch might have register changes and inharmonicity yielding a pitch that's more of a psycho-acoustic impression than a mathematically precise value.
-This means an exact solution would require some real effort, but thankfully we don't actually need to use our brains: we can use regression instead!
+This is because digital filters are based on delay, so by introducing a filter, we're changing the total length of the cumulative delay line.
+In fact, the filters we're using have a phase delay that's different for every frequency.
+This makes it more difficult to find an exact solution to compensate for this delay, as the filter introduces slight inharmonicity, and it affects the pitch in a way that depends on the pitch.
+Thankfully we don't actually need to use our brains: we can use regression instead!
 Just measure how the filter affects the pitch and fit an equation onto it.
 For simple lowpass filters, we obtain something in the form:

 $$
 K = \frac{c_2}{f + \frac{c_1 f^2}{f_c}}
 $$

-#### where:
+<div class=prelist>where:</div>

 - $K$ is the delay length
 - $f$ is the desired pitch